Recognize this little fella?

 Gremlins usually agree to experiments.

 Then ask your gremlin nicely if it will let you try this for one term.
 You can even decide on some criteria for deciding whether it’s working.
-And you can agree to evaluate your experiment in mid-December.
+And you can agree to evaluate your experiment at the end of term.
+You might even do a mid-term review.